hashicorp/consul/website/source/docs/agent/http.html.markdown

 If a `Script` is provided, the check type is a script, and Consul will evaluate the script every `Interval` to update the status.

 An `HTTP` check will preform an HTTP GET request to the value of `HTTP` (expected to be a URL) every `Interval`.
-If the response is `200` the check is passing, if the response is `503` the check is warning, otherwise the check is critical.
+If the response is any `2xx` code the check is passing, if the response is `429 Too Many Requests` the check is warning, otherwise the check is critical.

 If a `TTL` type is used, then the TTL update APIs must be used to periodically update the state of the check.